 Performances include a dedicated parametric EQ after the Master Reverb.
+EQ On/Off enables and disables the EQ.
 Use Trim to compensate for EQ boosts.
 The L (Low) and H (High) bands can be set to Peak, Shelf, or Cut (Low cut/High cut).